-Some of my favorite moments while learning all about how satellites can be used to study rivers, lakes, bays, and water pollution.
+Some of my best moments while building a career in how satellites can monitor rivers, lakes, bays, and water pollution.

 Grand prize winner of American Geological Union/NASA Data Visualization and Storytelling competition, 2016

 I got to present my research about the Tigris and Euphrates at the NASA “Hyperwall”, both for a conference in San Francisco and in Vienna, after winning this data storytelling award.
 I had a packed audience and met so many nice people!

 I was one of four UNC students sent as an observer to the UN climate negotiations in Bonn, Germany, in November 2017.
 It was wonderful!
 I blogged about it for the local newspaper, and made videos.
 Check out my articles here and here, and my videos here and here.

 This is a very nice workshop – hosted by graduate students, for graduate students – and it’s all about science communication.
 It was really fun, and they fed us so much great food!
 I was one of 50 participants selected, out of 1050 applicants.
 The conference takes place at Harvard.